Home

 He had several answers for when people he didn't know asked why he used it.
 Most of the time he would say something like he'd hurt it in some sort of accident.
 He hardly ever told anyone he had MS.

-When weakness eventually caused his right foot to drop, he also had to begin wearing orthotics.
+When Cir eventually developed foot drop in his right foot, he also had to begin wearing orthotics.
 At first the physical therapist ordered one for each foot.
 A few years later his doctor felt he only needed an AFO (ankle-foot orthosis) for his right leg.

 When the ankle is weak, the foot will drop as you swing your foot through to take a step forward.
 You are at an increased risk of tripping and falling when this happens.
 An AFO helps with this by holding your ankle and foot in one position.